Avoid These Typical Pitfalls When Setting Up Your Business

 Not Prepping For New Tax Types

 For many new businesses taxes could be a nightmare; this is especially true for small businesses that cannot afford to hire an accountant.
-First you will have to get a tax ID.
+First you will have to get a Tax ID Number in Texas.
 Then if you do not prepare for various tax implications, you may end up driving your business into the ground.

 However, the good news is that there are many simple tools on the market that can help you prepare for and track tax expenses.
 For instances, if you are an employee you will have different tax forms to file (as well as taxes to pay) than if you are self-employed and work as an independent contractor.